xanxer6rB/forge-custom-scripts/README.md

 Add suggested card script to your library before starting a match.
  - Each script more or less work but are still wip.
  - Formats you can play include:
-     - Horde
-       - Basic rules:
-       - For a more customized Horde format use: hordeformatlike
+     - A customized Horde like format use: hordeformatlike
      - Face the Hydra Challenge: Challenge 1 - FaceTheHydra_Rev3
      - Battle the Horde Challenge: Challenge 2 - Battle the Horde_Rev2
      - Defeat a God Challenge: Challenge 3 Defeat a God Rev2